This Woman’s Mammo Missed a Breast Cancer Due to Her Dense Breast Tissue

 Advocacy is good for the soul, but so is adhering to a healthy lifestyle, and pursuing treatment.
 Zeamer is taking Tamoxifen, a hormonal treatment for breast cancer, and is spending as much time as possible with her girls, and her husband, Steve.

-Neither woman plans to stop, until every state in the country requires doctors to share information about dense breasts, and the truth about mammograms, with their patients.
+She has no plans to stop until every state in the country requires doctors to share information about dense breasts, and the truth about mammograms, with their patients.
 Next, find out the six proven habits that help keep your breasts healthy and cancer-free.